- Learn about a range of imaging modalities commonly used in clinical and translational research.

 - Understand how to evaluate whether or how well an imaging modality can be used in a given research study.

-This online course is designed to give the researcher who might be new to imaging a better understanding of the current and future capabilities of common modalities for characterizing the brain, as well as information on relevant practical considerations.
+This online course, formerly known as Imaging Methods for Clinical and Translational Research, is designed to give the researcher who might be new to imaging a better understanding of the current and future capabilities of common modalities for characterizing the brain, as well as information on relevant practical considerations.
 The technologies discussed in this course are:

 - Electroencephalogram (EEG)